 Now Susie inspires and supports high performers who are where she was – in a pattern of working longer and harder to avoid being found out.
 She uses a range of techniques that nurture mindset, positively leverage emotions, and enhance instinct.
 She specialises in shifting the way that successful women in STEM think so that they can rapidly become better leaders in life and work.

 Susie is a passionate speaker, and writes for Families Magazine and Thrive Global.
 She works with clients privately as well as in a mastermind setting, regularly running corporate workshops, and life-changing retreats exclusively for women in business.
-She lives in London with her husband and 7 year old daughter and will be sharing her wisdom in a session entitled 'Can We Ever Truly be Ourselves at Work?' at 16:15 on 25th June.
+She lives in London with her husband and 7 year old daughter and will be sharing her wisdom in a session entitled 'Can We Ever Truly be Ourselves at Work?' on 25th June.
 This is a talk that overwhelmed high performers cannot afford to miss!

 We caught up with Susie ahead of the conference, here's what she had to say.